Zimbabwe's president tells supporters they will go to heaven if they vote for his party this month

 “We will forever march forward," Mnangagwa said at the rally in the capital, Harare.
 “No one will stop us from ruling this country.
 We are the only party that brought independence and freedom to a colonized people of this country.
 We kicked out imperialism.”

 "So you will be lost if you don’t vote for ZANU-PF — you would have betrayed our freedom fighters.
-We need a thunderous victory to consolidate our hard-won independence.”
+We need a thunderous victory to consolidate our hard-won independence,” he added.

 Zimbabwe has a history of violent elections and although Mnangagwa told his supporters to act peacefully, he also blamed Zimbabwe's insecurity on “negative forces” outside the country, repeating the kind of rhetoric that former President Robert Mugabe used to blame the country's woes on others, most notably Western nations.